-When Santas get together.
 For many years, FORBS was known to hold a Santa reunion for its members at Knott’s Berry Farm in Southern California, and the Time piece notes they’ve recently extended their get-togethers to baseball games.
-And next month, the group is planning a “Silver Jubliee” to celebrate a quarter-century of get-togethers.
 They’re not alone, either.
 For example, members of NESS meet up at a restaurant every single month, according to WMUR.
-“As Santa, you never get to see anybody else work, so it was an opportunity to get together, share ideas and just get to know each other,” NESS President Dan Greenleaf noted to the outlet.
+“As Santa, you never get to see anybody else work, so it was an opportunity to get together, share ideas, and just get to know each other,” NESS President Dan Greenleaf noted to the outlet.

 They do—and then some.
 In fact, the competition between Santa groups can be pretty brutal.
 Take the tale of the two competing Amalgamated Order of Real Bearded Santa groups, one of which claims that the other is a scam.
 The conflict, the subject of a 2013 OC Weekly cover story and a 2008 This American Life episode, is anything but a merry tale.
 But it has plenty of potential appeal: In the past, it’s been rumored that Indie filmmaker Mike White was working on a film based on the story, though nothing’s surfaced as of yet.
 (A Santa-based documentary, I Am Santa Claus, was released in 2014.)

 Another line of work for Santa Claus—stock photo subject. (iStock/Thinkstock)